dphfox/Fusion/docs/api-reference/memory/members/derivescope.md

 ): Scope<T>
 ```

-Creates a new [scope](../../types/scope) with the same methods as an existing
+Returns a blank [scope](../../types/scope) with the same methods as an existing
 scope.

+!!! warning "Scopes are not unique"
+	Fusion can recycle old unused scopes and return them from this function.
+	This reduces wasted memory while your program is running.

+	However, it means this function doesn't always return a completely new
+	scope, so you shouldn't save the scope anywhere or use it as an identifier.

 -----